bedstitest/handin_02_changeBox/docs/Journal.md

 ### LogFile
+Since it is the logfile class' responsibility to create logs when the door unlocks and locks.
+The way to test this is to validate that the information being written into a file is the same as the data that is being expected.
+Some of the tests in LogFile therefore assert on whether or not the file is created properly and if the file isn't empty.

 Originally the LogFile class was implemented by the use of async, await and tasks.
 However, this resulted in race conditions between the respective tests and the teardown function which lead to errors from time to time.
 It was unpredictable to foresee the outcome of a test because it was determined by how fast each of the tests ran in that instance and how the scheduler had assigned timeslots for the different tasks.
 In the end it was decided to remove the async await and implement the write functionality simpler with the use of a void method.